UPDATED: Romero Pools trail is closed until October 1, 2021 due to USFS closures.

 Thank you for taking a look at the various facilities and experiences available to park visitors.
 The Catalina Mountains are full of history and invite adventure amid a beautifully rugged desert setting.
-Catalina State Park is the perfect "home base" for anyone looking to further explore this region and home to the best, most convienient camping near Tucson.
+Catalina State Park is the perfect "home base" for anyone looking to further explore this region and home to the best, most convenient camping near Tucson.
 Take a look below, and we hope to see you at the park!

 Facilities Available At Catalina State Park

 Visitor Center/Park Store

 The Visitor Center is located at the park entrance and is open approximately 8 a.m. – 5 p.m. daily.
 Entrance and camping permits are issued here.
-Information is available about the park and local vicinity.
+Information is available about the park and the local vicinity.
 The Visitor Center features a small gift shop.
 There are two gift shops.
 A small one located in the Visitor Center/ranger station at the park entrance.
 Some of the items offered are postcards, maps, books, field guides, drinking water, snacks, sunscreen, hats, and tee-shirts.
 This shop is open approximately 8 a.m. – 5 p.m. daily.
 There is also a trailhead gift shop open seasonally near the bathrooms at the trailhead.

 Campground and RV Sites